Is the Peace Corps a Legit Alternative to Getting a Job?

 Could a Peace Corps job be for you?

 Despite nearly a 4.0 GPA at a respected university, resume counseling, and mock interview practice, I had a very hard time finding a job upon graduation.
-At least 100 resumes and applications and many months in I was able to find ’something’.
+After a few hundred resumes and applications and many months in I was able to find ‘something’.
 Not an ideal job, but a springboard to another job.
 It seemed like every job out there was looking for someone with at least 2 to 3 years of experience.

 This was in the first half of the decade when the economy was expanding.
 I can only imagine the challenge and frustration that job market holds for those who just graduated earlier this month.
 In times of economic contraction, it goes beyond saying that there is a lot of very talented people competing for fewer jobs these days.
 So, what is one to do after months and months of nothing but rejection letters come?